Markdown has very little to do with python testing.

 One of the solutions to the problem is to create an intermediate language that is easy to write for humans, and easy to convert to HTML.

-Mr. Gruber wrote a thing called the Markdown Syntax, and a perl script to convert that syntax into html.
+That’s what Markdown is.
+It’s an intermediate language.
+John Gruber wrote the original Markdown Syntax, and a perl script to convert that syntax into HTML.

 If I want a grocery list: